DCTcoin/dctcoin/README.md

     What Is DiscountCoin?
 ----------------------------

 DiscountCoin is a Proof of Stake Cryptocurrency.
-The first two weeks after release will consist of a two week Proof of Work period.

 Why DiscountCoin?
 --------------------------